-The current situation on polymer recycling relies on two main approaches: mechanical recycling (aimed at winning the material back from waste streams) and chemical recycling (mainly aiming at winning valuable chemicals, including monomers whenever possible, by (thermo-)chemical depolymerization of the polymeric chains).
+The current situation on polymer recycling relies on two main approaches: mechanical recycling (aimed at winning the material back from waste streams) and chemical recycling (aimed at winning monomers or otherwise valuable chemicals back from waste streams).
+Chemical recycling includes depolymerization (chemical or enzymatic), (catalytic) pyrolysis and gasification.
 From a scientific point of view, four main topics still require particular attention in terms of developing new concepts on a fundamental level:

-- I. recycling of crosslinked structures (rubbers and thermosets); - II. improvement of molecular efficiency of chemical recycling by catalysis & electrification; - III. upgrading the current recycling approaches for thermoplastics suffering relevant side-reactions during processing (for example degradation); - IV. combining different waste streams into polymer blends possibly to be optimized via reactive extrusions strategies.
+- I. Recycling of crosslinked structures (rubbers and thermosets); - II.
+Improvement of molecular efficiency of chemical recycling by catalysis & electrification; - III.
+Upgrading the current recycling approaches for thermoplastics suffering relevant side-reactions during processing (for example degradation); - IV.
+Combining different waste streams into polymer blends possibly to be optimized via reactive extrusions strategies. - V. Energy efficiency of solvolysis/dissolution (waste to solvent ratio, solvent recovery, etc.)

 These main topics tap into most steps of the circular value networks/circles that need to be created out of the current linear value chains: collection, sorting, separation, recycling, production and use-phase.
-Integration of the "supply chain" for waste materials both from postconsumer as well as industrial streams seems to be a condition sine qua non in order to define, among others, decision models for the allocation of given waste streams for mechanical and/or chemical recycling.
+Integration of the "supply chain" for waste materials both from post-consumer as well as industrial streams seems to be a condition sine qua non in order to define, among others, decision models for the allocation of given waste streams for mechanical and/or chemical recycling.